 The initial implementation of the above high level design principles considers only a fixed rate for each type of reserve for simplicity.
-However the TSO can introduce a variable rate, following approval from the Regulatory Authorities, if it is considered of benefit to the system and its safe and economic operation.
+However the TSO can introduce a variable rate, following approval from the Regulatory Authorities, if it is considered of benefit to the system and it is a safe and economic operation.